 Capers are also a welcome addition to just about any recipe.
 They give an instant pop of flavor and are delicious in the tomato sauce.
 Just drain them but don’t rinse them as some recipes tell you to do.
 You want the salt that’s prevalent in the capers.

 The tomatoes I used were peeled, whole San Marzano, 28 ounce can, which were pureed in a food processor.
 San Marzano’s seem to have more flavor than your standard crushed or diced tomatoes and I prefer them in Italian recipes.
 As you can see, this is a lot of sauce…plenty for 6 or more people when combined with enough pasta.
-Especially if is served as an after party midnight spaghetti snack.
+Especially if it served as an after-party midnight spaghetti snack.
 A full pound of cooked pasta should work for this.
 You’ll most likely need a deeper skillet to toss this together.

 Fresh parsley and some grated parmesan or pecorino romano is stirred in before adding the pasta.

 This is the midnight spaghetti with 5 ounces of cooked pasta.
 We ate this and had a pint of leftover sauce which I froze for another meal.

 I’ve only seen whole San Marzano tomatoes in 28-ounce cans which is what I used.
 A batch of this made with a 14.5 ounce can of tomatoes would be enough for 2 to 3 people.

 The toasted baguette was rubbed with a garlic clove and pulsed into crumbs in a food processor.
 This is a nice additional textural element in the midnight spaghetti.
 Finish the dish with a bit more cheese.
 The last thing to do is to drizzle a little more extra virgin olive oil over the pasta.
 The flavors really pop when you do this.

 Make midnight spaghetti as a main course or as a late-night snack.
 The complexity of flavors is amazing.